Your New York Civil Rights & Criminal Defense Lawyers

 What To Do After Your Civil Rights Have Been Violated

-1. Stay Calm and Composed
+Stay Calm And Composed

-• Emotional Control: Maintain your composure.
+• Emotional control: Maintain your composure.
 It’s natural to feel a range of emotions, but staying calm helps you think clearly and act rationally.

-• Safety First: Prioritize your safety and the safety of others around you.
+• Safety first: Prioritize your safety and the safety of others around you.

-2. Document the Incident
+Document The Incident

 • Witnesses: Identify any witnesses and collect their contact information.

-3. Seek Medical Attention
+Seek Medical Attention

-• Medical Records: Obtain copies of medical records as they can be crucial evidence.
+• Medical records: Obtain copies of medical records, as they can be crucial evidence.

-4. Consult a Civil Rights Lawyer
+Consult A Civil Rights Lawyer

-• Experienced Advice: Contact a Civil Rights Lawyer who has experience in civil rights or the specific area of law related to your case.
+• Experienced advice: Contact a civil rights lawyer who has experience in civil rights or the specific area of law related to your case.

-• Legal Strategy: Discuss the incident and develop a strategy for legal recourse.
+• Legal strategy: Discuss the incident and develop a strategy for legal recourse.

-5. Report the Incident
+Report The Incident

 • Authorities: If applicable, report the incident to the appropriate authorities or oversight bodies.